analogdevicesinc/doctools/README.md

 ===============================

 Contains reusable and public GitHub Actions focused on performance.
-This is the v1 release branch.
+This is the action release branch.

 Use as follows: